It may take many, many more vaccine mandates to end the Covid-19 pandemic, Fauci says – KION546

 At Texas Children’s Hospital, Versalovic said, “We continue to be on a high plateau.
 The reality is we may be headed to another peak — or another valley if we all pull together.”

-Gottlieb said even though Covid-19 case rates may be declining in some older age groups, “it’s continuing to increase is in school-aged children.”
+Gottlieb said even though Covid-19 case rates may be declining in some older age groups, “the one age category where it’s continuing to increase is in school-aged children.”

 Putting students in “pods” in schools and routine asymptomatic testing can help reduce transmission, Gottlieb said.